arvopaukkunen/Construction/Dataengineering/readme.md

 - Strings normalized to “varchar(max)-equivalent”
 ### B. DQ layer (tests + stored failures)

+It may be a good idea to do Dbt based profiler first, thenDQ layer, becaus some DQ measures like accepted values is known (really known) after profiling analysis.

 - Use dbt tests (not_null, unique, accepted_values, relationships, custom tests)